Charin1/mcp-nocode-db/README.md

 *   Backend will be available at `http://localhost:8000`.
 *   Frontend will be available at `http://localhost:5173`.

-*(Note: The Docker Compose file also defines MongoDB and Redis services, but they are not used by the application in its current state.)*
+*(Note: The Docker Compose file defines PostgreSQL, MongoDB, and Redis services.
+Configure them in `backend/config/config.yaml` to use them.)*

 ### 4. Seed the Database